- How many girls apply to Winsor each year? Approximately how many spaces are available?

 The Winsor admission application does not include a narrative to be completed by the parent or guardian.
 However, the Preliminary Application is a form that should be completed by an adult.
 Once this form is submitted, the applicant may begin the student application.
 Winsor makes every effort to arrange a school visit for applicant families, which includes extensive time getting to know the family.
 During this visit, families have the opportunity to speak of their student candidly, eliminating the need for extra documentation that a parent narrative would give.

 Since Winsor is a day school, the girls live within a commutable distance from campus.
-Sixty communities in and around Boston are represented in our student body, with some families traveling as far as the North and South Shore.
+Over sixty communities in and around Boston are represented in our student body, with some families traveling as far as the North and South Shore.
 However, a large number of our students commute from Boston, Brookline, Newton, and Wellesley.